Directors: Justin Benson, Aaron Moorhead, Nacho Vigalondo, Gregg Bishop, Marcel Sarmiento

 Stars: Emilia Ares Zoryan, Gustavo Salmerón, Michael Aaron Milligan

-The V/H/S series has already become a scattershot if worthwhile experiment in reviving the portmanteau horror film; each installment inviting a selection of guest directors to produce their own found footage video nastie.
+The V/H/S series has already become a scattershot if worthwhile experiment in reviving the portmanteau horror film; each instalment inviting a selection of guest directors to produce their own found footage video nastie.
 As with any anthology series, the results so far have not always worked, but the misses have been forgivable in light of the hits and the overall grubby aesthetic.
-The first installment in particular maintains this sensation of a transgressive encounter, while V/H/S/2 focused more on cataclysmic events (the centrepiece being Gareth Evans and Timi Tajahjanto’s extended “Safe Haven” segment).
+The first instalment in particular maintains this sensation of a transgressive encounter, while V/H/S/2 focused more on cataclysmic events (the centrepiece being Gareth Evans and Timi Tajahjanto’s extended “Safe Haven” segment).
 It provided bigger wows but somehow lessened the overall impact.